Transition from no-ELM response to pellet ELM triggering during pedestal build-up -- insights from extended MHD simulations: Simulation setup

 \section{Simulation setup}

 Pellet ELM pacing experiments in the ASDEX Upgrade tokamak~\cite{Meyer2019} are performed using a system which injects pellets from top of the High Field Side (HFS) as shown in Ref.~\cite{Lang_2014}.
 Pellets are prepared in the cryogenic system and transported to the HFS via a 17 meter long guiding tube.
 The technical capabilities of the pellet injector at ASDEX Upgrade are the following: an injection frequency up to 70~Hz is possible, the pellet size can range from $1.5 \times 10^{20}$ to $3.7 \times 10^{20}$ [particles/pellet], and the injection velocity can range between 240 and 1040 m/s (dependent on the pellet size).
 In the simulations, the pellet size is the number of atoms contained in a pellet.
 For example, `$0.8 \times 10^{20}$D' is a pellet which contains $0.8 \times 10^{20}$ deuterium atoms.
-In the simulations, the initial pellet location is R= 1.365 [m], Z=0.6737 [m] where the normalized poloidal magnetic flux of $\Psi_N=1.019$.
+In the simulations, the initial pellet location is R= 1.365 [m], Z=0.6737 [m], where the normalized poloidal magnetic flux is $\Psi_N=1.019$.
 It corresponds to 1.8 cm outside the separatrix as shown in Fig~\ref{fig:pelletlocation}.

-We assume that about 50 \% of the pellet particles are lost in the 17 m long pellet guide such that our base simulations carried out with pellets containing $0.8 \times 10^{20}$ Deuterium atoms correspond approximately to the smallest pellet size possible experimentally.
+Experimentally, it is considered that about 50 \% of the pellet particles are lost in the 17 m long pellet guide~\cite{Lang2003} such that our base simulations carried out with pellets containing $0.8 \times 10^{20}$ Deuterium atoms correspond approximately to the smallest pellet size possible experimentally.
 In addition, simulations with $0.4 \times 10^{20}$ and $1.5 \times 10^{20}$ atoms are carried out to investigate size dependencies in section~\ref{size}.

 Simulations are carried out with the non-linear MHD code JOREK~\cite{Huysmans2007} based on a fully implicit time stepping, and a spatial discretization with 2D Bezier elements in the poloidal plane combined with a toroidal Fourier expansion~\cite{Czarny2008}.
 The extended physics model including ExB and diamagnetic background flows described in Ref.~\cite{Orain2013} is used.
 Mach-1 boundary conditions are applied at the divertor targets to model the plasma sheath at the divertor targets.
 The injection is performed at different time points during the ELM cycle simulations which are described in Ref.~\cite{Cathey2020}.
 Details of the ablation and pellet model are described in Refs.~\cite{Futatani2014, Futatani2019}.